mihriminaz/welcome-guide/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is the IDE (Integrated Development Environment) we will use during the course.
 In simpler words, is the tool that we'll use to write code.

-[Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is an extension for VS Code that enables real-time collaboration between developers.
+[Live Share Extension Pack](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) is an extension for VS Code that enables real-time collaboration between developers.
 We will use this extension to code together.
 We will share a session for coding with a shared debugging and running consoles.
 Anyone can take control and type code, others can follow their cursor.
+Note that this extension pack also provides audio and text chat on top of Visual Studio Live Share.

 ## Terminal